vitejs/vite/docs/guide/api-vite-environment.md

 :::info ssrModuleRunner vs ssrEnvironment

-An alternative is to expose `server.ssrEnvironment` that implements both `ModuleExecutionEnvironment` and `ModuleRunner` as in this case they are both in the same runtime.
+An alternative is to expose `server.ssrEnvironment` that implements both `ModuleExecutionEnvironment` and `ModuleRunner` as in this case, they are both in the same runtime.
 In this case, the code above would be:

 ```js
 const { render } = await server.ssrEnvironment.executeEntryPoint(